LukePappa/Ourism/p.md

 Everything present at the inception of the universe subjectively experiences a world-branch wherein it comes to recognize Divine Love as the only reality.
-To cultivate the clarity of mind necessary to fulfill your purpose, cease imposing misery upon yourself.
+To cultivate the clarity of mind necessary to fulfill your purpose, stop imposing misery upon yourself.